Gibbs state preparation for commuting Hamiltonian: Mapping to classical Gibbs sampling: Gibbs Sampler for defected Toric Code embedded on a closed 2D surface

-As described in \Cref{sec:TCnn}, the oblivious correction algorithm works only when there are punctured terms that act as a boundary in the Toric code.
-If the Toric code is defined on a torus—as in the standard formulation in the error-correcting code literature—then correction operators correspond to strings of Pauli operators connecting two measured terms of the Hamiltonian, and the oblivious correction approach does not applies directly.
-Nonetheless, there is a simple algorithm which prepares the Gibbs state of such defected Toric code on torus.
+As described in \Cref{sec:TCnn}, the oblivious correction algorithm works only when there are punctured terms that act as a boundary in the defected Toric code.
+If the defected Toric code is defined on a torus—as in the standard formulation in the error-correcting code literature—then correction operators correspond to strings of Pauli operators connecting two measured terms of the Hamiltonian, and the oblivious correction approach does not applies directly.
+Nonetheless, we show that there is a simple algorithm which prepares the Gibbs state of such defected Toric code on torus.
+One can similarly prepare the Gibbs state for the defected Toric code embedded on other closed 2D surface, such as a sphere, or for the models defined in \cite{aharonov2018complexity}.

 As before, we partition the terms into ``white'' terms $\mc W$ and ``black'' terms $\mc B$, which correspond to $Z$ and $X$-type terms respectively.

 The algorithm proceeds in two phases.
 In the first phase, we prepare the Gibbs state for the $Z$-type terms, i.e.,

 Here $H_{\mc W} = \sum_{p \in \mc W} p$, and $\Lambda_{\mc W}$ denote the set of length-$|\mc W|$ vectors with entries $\pm 1$ whose product equals 1, that is, $\lambda=(...,\lambda_p,...)_{p\in W}$ where $\lambda_p\in\{+1,-1\}$ and $\prod_{p\in \mc W} \lambda_p =1$.
 The vector $\lambda$ is used to label the eigenspaces of $H_{\mc W}$, denoted as $\Pi_\lambda$, which satisfies $\forall p\in \mc W, p \Pi_\lambda =\lambda_p \Pi_\lambda.$ The $\mu_{\mc W}(\lambda)$ is the corresponding Boltzmann weights,